Delving into Sequential Patches for Deepfake Detection: Related work

 \subsection{Deepfake detection}

 In recent years, we witness great progress in deepfake detection, where numerous forgery spotting models are proposed successively to address the practical demands of the application.
-In the earlier stage, methods \cite{deepfakes2022ff,faceswap2022ff,choi2018stargan,karras2019style,karras2020analyzing,koujan2020head2head,zhu2020aot} are built with a major emphasis on spotting semantic visual artifacts with sophisticated model designs.
+In the earlier stage, methods \cite{amerini2019deepfake,li2018exposing,afchar2018mesonet,das2021towards,rossler2019faceforensics++,zi2020wilddeepfake} are built with a major emphasis on spotting semantic visual artifacts with sophisticated model designs.
 Dang et al. \cite{dang2020detection} design a segmentation task optimized with the classification backbone simultaneously to predict the forgery regions.
-Zhao et al. \cite{zhao2021multi} take the deepfake detection task as a fine-grained image classification \cite{zhang2013deformable} problem, and enforce the model to attend to widespread potential forgery regions.
-While they both achieve plausible results when tested in data within the same distribution of train set, the cross-dataset evaluation shows poor generalizability.
+Zhao et al. \cite{zhao2021multi} regard the deepfake detection task as a fine-grained classification problem.
+While these methods achieve satisfied in-dataset results, the cross-dataset evaluation shows poor generalizability.